willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

        */
        bool initMode(OpMode mode);

-The second example shows how to document the function arguments inline.
+The second example shows how to document the function argument inline.

 .. code-block:: cpp